 3. If temperature and/or total pressure measurements are not available or are taken at a remote location, the uncertainty caused by this must be factored into the evaluation of the overall measurement accuracy required under section 95103(k)(6).

 (B) Operators and suppliers may conduct an annual field accuracy assessment of mass and volume measurement devices to test for field accuracy in years between successive calibrations to ensure the device is maintaining measurement accuracy within ±5 percent.
 When performing a field accuracy assessment, the as-found condition must be recorded to ensure the device is measuring with accuracy within ±5 percent.
 Should a device be found to be operating outside the ±5 percent accuracy bounds, the device shall be deemed out of calibration.
-Records of all field accuracy assessments must clearly indicate the assessment procedure and the as-found condition, be preserved pursuant to section 95105, and be made available to verifiers and ARB upon request.
+Records of all field accuracy assessments must clearly indicate the assessment procedure and the as-found condition, be preserved pursuant to section 95105, and be made available to verifiers and CARB upon request.
 Device accuracy may be assessed using one of the following options:

 1. Engineering analysis;